How to Find and Install WordPress Plugins (Tutorial)

-You can create a basic but successful websit using WordPress’ default functionality.
+Anyone can create a simple. successful website using WordPress’ default functionality.
 However, what if the vision you have for your site goes beyond a simple blog or a small portfolio?
 You’ll probably need a few tools to add the features required and bring your dream website to life.

 This is where WordPress plugins come into the picture.
 These add-ons enable you to expand your site’s functionality and make it do just about anything you’d like.
 You can find plugins that help you build and optimize your site, maintain it over time, and add new features such as contact forms and storefronts.